code-423n4/2022-01-yield/README.md

 Yield v2 is a collateralized debt engine paired with a custom automated market maker.
 We aim to provide our users a way to use their convex tokens as a collateral and at the same time let the accrue rewards they would have received for staking the convex token with convex finance.

+### Implementation Decisions

+To provide our users a way to use their token as a collateral and at the same time be able to claim rewards there needs to be a way which would allow the tokens to be staked on behalf of the users.
+During our research we came across Abracadabra which provides their user a similar facility and thats how we came across [this contract](https://etherscan.io/address/0xd92494CB921E5C0d3A39eA88d0147bbd82E51008).
+We choose to move ahead with this contract as it satisfied our requirements and was being used successfully on a live project.
+To comply with our existing contracts we choose to migrate [the contract](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol) from 0.6.12 to 0.8.6.
+This lead to removal of safemath.
+We also choose to move ahead with using our own [ERC20 library](https://www.npmjs.com/package/@yield-protocol/utils-v2) and not using openzeppelin to make it lighter.

 ## Smart Contracts

 There are 3 smart contracts that are in the scope: